-The Accounting Officer has been advised on the implications of the result of his review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised on the implications of the result of his review of the effectiveness of the system of internal control by the Audit & Risk Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.

 The Executive Leadership Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The Executive Leadership Team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
-The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The Board's agenda includes a regular report on risk and control from the Audit Committee and the Executive Leadership Team.
+The Executive Leadership Team and the Audit & Risk Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
+The Audit & Risk Committee's role in this area is confined to a high-level review of the arrangements for internal control.
+The Board's agenda includes a regular report on risk and control from the Audit & Risk Committee and the Executive Leadership Team.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2023 meeting, the Audit Committee carried out the annual assessment of risk and internal control for the year ended 31 July 2023 by considering documentation from the Executive Leadership Team and internal audit and taking account of events since 31 July 2023.
+At its February 2025 meeting, the Audit & Risk Committee carried out the annual assessment of risk and internal control for the year ended 31 July 2024 by considering documentation from the Executive Leadership Team and internal audit and taking account of events since 31 July 2024.

-Based on the advice of the Audit Committee and the Accounting Officer, the Board is of the opinion that the College's framework for governance, the management of strategic risks and internal control is adequate, and that the Board has fulfilled its statutory responsibility for "effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".
+Based on the advice of the Audit & Risk Committee and the Accounting Officer, the Board is of the opinion that the College's framework for governance, the management of strategic risks and internal control is adequate, and that the Board has fulfilled its statutory responsibility for "effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".

-Approved by order of the members of the Corporation on 13 December 2023 and signed on its behalf by:
+Approved by order of the members of the Corporation on 13 February 2025 and signed on its behalf by:

+Adam Goldstein

-Adam Goldstein Chair of the Board of Governors
+Chair of the Board of Governors

-Darren Mepham Accounting Officer
+Neil Coker Accounting Officer

-Statement of Regularity.
-Propriety and Compliance
+Statement of Regularity, Propriety and Compliance

-As accounting officer I confirm that the corporation has had due regard to the requirements of grant funding agreements and contracts with ESFA and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with terms and conditions of funding.
+As accounting officer, I confirm that the corporation has had due regard to the framework of authorities governing regularity, priority and compliance, and the requirements of grant funding agreements and contracts with ESFA, and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with those authorities and terms and conditions of funding